mvysny/karibu8-helloworld-application-maven/README.md

 Workflow
 ========

-To compile the entire project, run "mvn install".
+To compile the entire project, run `./mvnw -C clean package` (or on Windows: `./mvnw.cmd -C clean package`).

-To run the application, run "mvn jetty:run" and open http://localhost:8080/ .
+To run the application, run `./mvnw jetty:run` and open http://localhost:8080/ .

 To produce a deployable production mode WAR:
 - change productionMode to true in the servlet class configuration (nested in the UI class)